-- □ The Assembly Area (See evacuation map) should be a safe location on the school campus away from the building and emergency response equipment that may arrive at the school.
+- ☐ The Assembly Area (See evacuation map) should be a safe location on the school campus away from the building and emergency response equipment that may arrive at the school.
 If unsafe for the current emergency, designate an alternate Assembly Area. - □ When clearance to return to the buildings is determined or received from appropriate agencies, announce ALL CLEAR to return to classrooms and resume school activities. - □ Send home with students for their parents/guardians a brief written description of the emergency, how it was handled and, if appropriate, what steps are being taken in its aftermath.

 - ☐ Instruct students to leave the building in an orderly manner using the designated evacuation routes and reassemble in the assigned Assembly Area. - □ Take the emergency backpack and student roster when leaving the building and take attendance when the class is reassembled in a safe location.
-Report attendance to the Incident Commander/designee. - □ Remain in the Assembly Area until further instructions are given. - □ Wait for another ACTION or the ALL CLEAR instruction to return to school buildings and normal class routine.
+Report attendance to the Incident Commander/designee. - □ Remain in the Assembly Area until further instructions are given.